Opening Times - Pool Health Centre

 The NHS 111 service looks after the urgent care of our patients for the majority of the time at evenings, overnight, weekends and on bank holidays.
 So, if you need us before 8.00am or after 6.30pm on a weekday, or at anytime at the weekend or a bank holiday, call the NHS111 service by dialling 111 on your phone.

-For urgent medical help on a normal working day between 8 and 8.30am or between 6 and 6.30pm, telephone any of our surgery numbers and you will be advised as to how to contact the appropriate service.
+For urgent medical help on a normal working day between 1pm and 2pm or between 6pm and 6.30pm, telephone any of our surgery numbers and you will be directed to our urgent service.

 NHS 111 is there for when patients need medical help fast but it's not a 999 emergency.
 Calls to the service are free from landlines and most mobiles, but pay as you go mobiles need to have at least 1pence in credit to call.

 You should use the NHS 111 service if you urgently need medical help or advice but it's not a life-threatening situation.

 For less urgent health needs, contact us or your local pharmacist in the usual way.If a health professional has given you a specific phone number to call when you are concerned about your condition, continue to use that number.

 For immediate, life-threatening emergencies continue to call 999.
 Chest pains and / or shortness of breath constitute an emergency.

 Copyright 2006 - 2019 My Surgery Website | Privacy & Usage | Edit | Staff Home | Site Map | Accessibility | Site T&C's | Service T&C's